My ExportersIndia

 View Complete Details

-Multilayer Pcb Board
+Multilayer PCB Board

 A multilayerPCBboard is used in situations where the density of connections needed is too high to be handled by two layers or where there are other reasons such as accurate control of line impedances or for earth screening.